strauchlab/two-state-stabilization/README.md

 Follow [this protocol](https://www.rosettacommons.org/docs/latest/cartesian-ddG) to execute the cartesian ddg application.

+> [!IMPORTANT]
-> **IMPORTANT:** If the input PDB has segments where the sequence is discontinuous within the same protomer, each segment must be labeled with a different chain ID.
+> If the input PDB has segments where the sequence is discontinuous within the same protomer, each segment must be labeled with a different chain ID.
 The cartesian ddg application can generate artificial bonds for disconnected regions.
 In addition, make sure the residue numbering for each protomer starts from 1 (i.e., 1,2,3.., length of protomer), independently of the chain ID.
 All our analyses are done with the rosetta numbering corresponding to the first monomer.
 Example: